 - In 2016, HIGH FIVE was awarded the CPRA Partnership Award.
 This award marks a benchmark of growth, with more than 1 million kids annually having positive experiences through HIGH FIVE Organizations across Canada!

-- HIGH FIVE Accreditation is recommended as a best practice by Dr. Kellie Leitch in her report to the Minister of Health called Reaching for the Top, A Report by the Advisor on Healthy Children and Youth, 2007
+- HIGH FIVE Accreditation is recommended as a best practice to the Minister of Health called Reaching for the Top, A Report by the Advisor on Healthy Children and Youth, 2007

 - Governments across the country recognize HIGH FIVE to access fee subsidies and funding (i.e. Ontario regulation 262 under the Day Nurseries Act requires organizations to meet 5 requirements for funding eligibility in order to receive fee subsidies for children recreation programs).
 One of the requirements is quality assurance.
 HIGH FIVE is recognized as an option